 How to Build Resilience Through Fitness

-Resilience is to get back up one more time from all the times you’ve failed.
+Once you understand your why, which is your drive, let it become the reason for your resilience; to get back up one more time from all the times you’ve failed.
 How fast can you recover from the fall… How well can you adapt when plans don’t work out the way you envisioned… To get up and adapt from a fall takes a lot of mental strength, and it takes time to build up the capacity to do it over and over again.
-So, what makes you decide to always get up?
-And have you always been able to…
+So, let your why help you be the deciding factor to always get up even if you’ve never been able to before.
+Your “why” should be that strong.

 3 ways training builds resilience